VMware DNS chaos

 Run DNS chaos with upstream server

 It specifies the custom upstream server to which the intercepted DNS requests are forwarded.
 It defaults to the server mentioned in the resolv.conf file.
-The value can be provided using UPSTREAM_SERVER
+Tune it by using the UPSTREAM_SERVER environment variable.

 Use the following example to tune it: